a yoga retreat island

 Thanks to its laidback location, visit Vis and you feel like you are stepping into a higher and yet slower reality frequency.
 In the middle of the Adriatic Sea, almost halfway to Italy Vis is the most remote and thought of by many locals and visitors alike as the most mysterious of Croatia’s islands.

-Visiting the island, slowly your worries melt away as your perspective of every day life changes.
+Visiting the island of yoga, slowly your worries melt away as your perspective of every day life changes.
 Closed off to the rest of the world for decades, this island boasts a unique and rich history, offering a glimpse into life in authentic Dalmatia.

 It is an idyllic destination to explore, dine, and embrace the Dalmatian pace of life, pomalo (slowly).